hvdb/docker-selenium/NodeFirefox/README.md

 # Selenium Grid Node - Firefox

-Selenium Node configured to run Firefox
+Selenium Node configured to run Firefox.
+This has 10 instances and sessions.

 ## Dockerfile